 They will slide the windows down of their moving cars and shamelessly throw out those empty plastic bottles or plastic wrappers, open the window.
 They do not even realize that they are disturbing the ecological balance, flora, and fauna.
 It does not stop there, as many of them will cross the limits to stand out of the crowd for that unique picture or a unique video to make them viral.

 They don’t care if driving inside Pangong Tso lake or riding into restricted border areas will get them that viral photo or a video to boost their temporary social media presence.

 And why do they do it?

-Confronting them means getting into trouble, spoiling the mood, sometimes taking on punches and derailing your own trip as locals have closed their eyes and they don’t come forward to rescue.
-Aah, my heart bleeds as I write all this but anyways let’s come back to topic 🙂 🙂 …
+Confronting them means getting into trouble, spoiling the mood, sometimes taking on punches and derailing your trip as locals have closed their eyes and they don’t come forward to rescue.
+Aah, my heart bleeds as I write all this but anyway let’s come back to topic 🙂 🙂 …

 How can you help?

 You can help save this beautiful heaven on earth called Ladakh from this filth & littering by learning, following, sharing, spreading and educating about some the below mentioned tips for responsible travel in the Himalayas.